-Safety is any parent’s #1 priority.
+Safety is any parent’s top priority.
 So what does that mean in an increasingly digital landscape?
 With kids’ school and socialization added to the long list of things that happen online nowadays - and on Zoom - many families are looking for guidance and support.

-Zoom for kids, and safety in particular, is a completely different ballgame than, say, safety on the playground, after all.
-On top of that, academic success looks totally different in this unique, often fully virtual, school year.
+Navigating Zoom etiquette for kids - safety, rules, and more - is a completely different ballgame than, say, ensuring they're playing nice on the playground, after all.
+On top of that, academic success looks totally different in this unique, perhaps virtual, school year.

 Students deserve to feel nurtured and safe, and parents deserve support and resources.

 Navigating Zoom for Kids

-With that in mind, look no further than this handy guide to Zoom meeting (or classroom) etiquette for students, tips for success in learning online, and safety protocols every parent can use to help kids navigate online education, platforms, and tools.
+With that in mind, look no further than this handy guide to Zoom virtual meeting/classroom) etiquette for students, tips for success in learning online, and safety protocols every parent can use to help kids navigate online education, platforms, and tools.

 ZOOM SAFETY TIPS

 Is Zoom safe for kids?
 It can be, and it’s important to know how to make it so.

 (And, I’m using “Zoom” here as the seemingly universal term for virtual learning, video conferencing, and meeting.
-These pointers are worth bearing in mind for any online education platform, whether your child is using Zoom, Google Hangouts, Skype, or some other means of communicating with peers and teachers.)
+These pointers are worth bearing in mind for any online education platform, whether your child is using video via Zoom, Google Hangouts, Skype, or some other means of communicating with peers and teachers.)

 A quick word of caution before we dive in, though: there’s no denying the internet can be an unpredictable and even dangerous place for kids.
 These suggestions are a starting point and not a substitute for regularly checking in with your child and developing a customized plan that’s right for your family.

 But since so much of daily life takes place in Zoom meetings and classrooms and other online platforms these days, we wanted to give parents a useful start and identify some key areas to watch.

 Beware of “Zoom Bombing” and take steps to prevent it.